GoldenStack/overscore/README.md

 |-------|--------------------|------|--------------------|------------------|
 | `set` | 9                  | 0001 | `address` (1 word) | `value` (1 word) |

-Sets the value at `address` to the immediate (i.e., specified in assembly) opcode.
+Sets the value at `address` to the immediate (i.e., specified inline) opcode.

 ### Move